Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Price (generics)ComparableComparable

-Dosage when switching citalopram → escitalopram: halve the dose!
-Anyone switching from 20 mg citalopram to escitalopram starts at 10 mg escitalopram.
-Anyone switching from 40 mg citalopram starts at 10–20 mg escitalopram.
-The most common error: patients take the same milligram number when switching — and end up with double the dose.
-Switching should always be medically supervised.
+Dosing when switching citalopram → escitalopram: halve it!
+Anyone switching from 20 mg citalopram to escitalopram starts with 10 mg escitalopram.
+Anyone switching from 40 mg citalopram starts with 10–20 mg escitalopram.
+The most common source of error: patients take the same number of milligrams when switching – and then have a double dose.
+The switch should always be supervised by a doctor.

-Escitalopram selectively blocks the serotonin transporter (SERT) — the protein that takes serotonin back up into the releasing nerve cell after it has been released.
-The blockade allows serotonin to remain in the synaptic cleft longer, stimulating downstream receptors more intensely.
-Serotonin activity in the brain increases — producing mood-lifting, anxiolytic, and drive-enhancing effects.
+Escitalopram selectively blocks the serotonin transporter (SERT) – the protein that takes serotonin back up into the sending nerve cell after release.
+Through the blockade, serotonin remains longer in the synaptic cleft and stimulates the downstream receptors more intensely.
+Serotonin activity in the brain rises – which has a mood-lifting, anxiety-relieving, and drive-increasing effect.

-As with the related citalopram: the increase in serotonin occurs immediately, but the actual antidepressant effect only develops through the gradual desensitisation of receptors — a process that takes 2–4 weeks.
-This is why side effects can occur in the first weeks without any improvement in mood yet.
+As with the related citalopram: the rise in serotonin happens immediately, but the actual antidepressant effect only arises through the slow desensitisation of the receptors – a process that takes 2–4 weeks.
+This explains why side effects can occur in the first few weeks without the mood having improved yet.

-Suicide risk in the first weeks!
+Suicide risk in the first few weeks!
 SSRIs can initially increase drive before mood improves.
-In severely depressed patients with suicidal thoughts, this can temporarily increase risk.
+In severely depressed patients with suicidal thoughts, this can temporarily raise the risk.
 Close monitoring in the first 2–4 weeks is essential.
-For suicidal thoughts, seek medical help immediately or call the Samaritans (116 123, free, 24/7).
+If you have suicidal thoughts, seek medical help at once or call Telefonseelsorge 0800 111 0 111 (free, 24/7; in the UK, Samaritans 116 123).

-Escitalopram has five licensed indications — significantly more than citalopram.
-One important dosing principle applies to all anxiety disorders: always start at 5 mg.
-Patients with panic disorder frequently react paradoxically at first with heightened anxiety.
-Anyone starting at 10 mg may find the therapy intolerable and discontinue — when gradual initiation would have been well tolerated.
+Escitalopram has five approved indications – considerably more than citalopram.
+One important dosing principle applies to all anxiety disorders: always start with 5 mg.
+Patients with panic disorder often react paradoxically at the start with increased anxiety.
+Anyone who starts with 10 mg may experience the therapy as unbearable and stop it – when it would have been well tolerated with a slower introduction.

 IndicationStarting doseStandard doseMaximum dose